 Aune is concerned that each knife get its ‘rightful owner’ and that he combines his own experience with customer requirements.
 It is mostly local people who are customers, but he knows for sure that one of his knives has ended up in Denmark.

-Text and photo by: Thor Bugge Lanesskog and Anette Broteng Christiansen, ThorNews
+Text by: Thor Lanesskog and Anette Broteng Christiansen, ThorNews